 If this is your first time here – WELCOME!
 If not, welcome back!!
-As full-time RV’ers we travel and see a lot.
+As full-time RV’ers, we travel and see a lot.
 This is part of our Off The Beaten Path series where we explore the hidden treasures in every state.
 We love the big popular attractions like everyone else, however, there is just something incredible about discovering something unique and different.
-Our goals are to find the most unexplored places, and take those roads less traveled.
+Our goals are to find the most unexplored places and take those roads less traveled.
 We certainly can’t explore them all, so we’d love you to share your own off the beaten path stories with us.
-Each series will include at least 1 epic boondocking / free camping area, with GPS coordinates.
+Each series will include at least 1 epic boondocking/free camping area, with GPS coordinates.

 Utah is one of our top favorite states.
-There are so many amazing slot canyons, rivers, mountains, lakes and over-looks.
+There are so many amazing slot canyons, rivers, mountains, lakes, and over-looks.
 I’ve saved this blog for a while.
 We’ve been to Utah a few times.
 Even with our kids when they were young.
 Last year we spent over a month in Utah, and we are here again as this is being released.
 We haven’t even scratched the surface, so there may end up being a “Utah 2.0” at some point.
-Aside from the 5 National Parks in Utah (which you all should absolutely visit every single one) there are just some unbelievable geological mysteries here.
+Aside from the 5 National Parks in Utah (which you all should absolutely visit every single one), there are just some unbelievable geological mysteries here.
 I think most are considered pretty popular, and we encourage all of you, go check them out.

 Mirror Lake Scenic Byway

 This is yet another one of those places we hadn’t even heard of until we were visiting a friend from the area who told us this drive was a must.
-Named for the iconic and large Mirror Lake, State Route 150 is one of the premiere destinations in Utah when the colors change for Fall.
-Some of its most scenic spots include the Provo River Falls, Christmas Meadows (see our boondocking location below for this area), Lofty Lake Loop Hike and Ruth Lake, just to name a few!
-Below is a short video which gives a little information and some epic scenery.
+Named for the iconic and large Mirror Lake, State Route 150 is one of the premier destinations in Utah when the colors change for Fall.
+Some of its most scenic spots include the Provo River Falls, Christmas Meadows (see our boondocking location below for this area), Lofty Lake Loop Hike, and Ruth Lake, just to name a few!
+Below is a short video that gives a little information and some epic scenery.
 There are endless opportunities for adventure along this road.
-Camping, fishing, hunting, hiking, backpacking, waterfall chasing, moose spotting, rock climbing, mountaineering, birdwatching and backcountry skiing in the winter can all be accessed from this road.
-At Bald Mountain Pass, the road sets the record for highest paved road in Utah at 10,715 feet.
+Camping, fishing, hunting, hiking, backpacking, waterfall chasing, moose spotting, rock climbing, mountaineering, birdwatching, and backcountry skiing in the winter can all be accessed from this road.
+At Bald Mountain Pass, the road sets the record for the highest paved road in Utah at 10,715 feet.

 You really need a 4 wheel drive vehicle to get here!
 But if you can get here, GET HERE!
 I mean just look at this view we experienced!
 Need I say more?
 Bring a lunch, and just enjoy.